Maxbey/socialaggregator/README.md

 In order to deploy the backend in multicontainer Docker environment of [Elastic Beanstalk] (https://aws.amazon.com/elasticbeanstalk/details/) service, you must install and configure [ebs-deploy](https://github.com/briandilley/ebs-deploy).

 #### Docker
-For backend deployment used [maxbey/socialaggregator_django](https://hub.docker.com/r/maxbey/socialaggregator_django/) image.
+For backend deployment used [maxbey/socialaggregator_django](https://hub.docker.com/r/maxbey/socialaggregator_django/) image, which is also located in `socialaggregator/Dockerfile` and can be manually changed by you.

+Note that the **container has two scenarios**: launch gunicorn workers or run celery workers.
+The behavior of the container is determined by the **`CONTAINER_BEHAVIOUR`** environment variable.

 #### Environment variables
 To deploy the backend application you must define a set of env variables: